Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ### Be a Machine

 Machines are good at getting rid of problems around predictability.
-If you choose to usea  word based password, machines can randomly pick words from a bit pool (solving our last problem); if you choose to use random characters, they can randomise a long set of those too.
+If you choose to use a  word based password, machines can randomly pick words from a bit pool (solving our last problem); if you choose to use random characters, they can randomise a long set of those too.

-{% include figure image_path="/assets/images/posts/password_level_1/machine.jpg" alt="MAchine Generation" caption="Using machines to generate passphrases can help up bypass most of the pitfalls we identified at the start." %}
+{% include figure image_path="/assets/images/posts/password_level_1/machine.jpg" alt="Machine Generation" caption="Using machines to generate passphrases can help up bypass most of the pitfalls we identified at the start." %}

 This creates problems with remembering passphrases, which we'll cover in later parts of this series (Don't panic!).